Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Data-Analytics-DAS-C01-Practice-Tests-Exams-Question/README.md

 - [ ] Have the app use Amazon Kinesis Producer Library (KPL) to send data to Kinesis Data Firehose.
 Use the enhanced fan-out feature while consuming the data.
 - [ ] Have the app call the PutRecords API to send data to Amazon Kinesis Data Streams.
 Host the stream-processing application on Amazon EC2 with Auto Scaling.

 ### An online retail company with millions of users around the globe wants to improve its ecommerce analytics capabilities.
 Currently, clickstream data is uploaded directly to Amazon S3 as compressed files.
 Several times each day, an application running on Amazon EC2 processes the data and makes search options and reports available for visualization by editors and marketers.
 The company wants to make website clicks and aggregated data available to editors and marketers in minutes to enable them to connect with users more effectively.
 Which options will help meet these requirements in the MOST efficient way?
-(Choose two.)
+(Choose TWO)

 - [x] Use Amazon Kinesis Data Firehose to upload compressed and batched clickstream records to Amazon OpenSearch Service (Amazon Elasticsearch Service).
 - [ ] Upload clickstream records to Amazon S3 as compressed files.
 Then use AWS Lambda to send data to Amazon OpenSearch Service (Amazon Elasticsearch Service) from Amazon S3.